artorias111/time-management/README.md

 Usage:

 1. Clone this repository locally on your machine
-2. Open the time_management directory in a terminal
+2. Open the time_management directory (/time-management/time_management) in a terminal
 3. run main.py

-Once opened, something like this should pop up:
+Once you run main.py, something like this should pop up:

     Good evening <user>.
 You have 1 overdue items.